miguelgfierro/ai_projects/README.md

 [![Blog](https://img.shields.io/badge/Blog-Visit%20miguelgfierro.com-blue.svg)](https://miguelgfierro.com?utm_source=github&utm_medium=profile&utm_campaign=ai_projects)

-# Sciblog support information and code
+# AI projects

-This repo contains the projects, additional information and code to support my blog: [sciblog](https://miguelgfierro.com/).
+This repo contains AI projects in multiple areas of machine learning.
+Many of these projects have associated articles on the blog [sciblog](https://miguelgfierro.com/).

-You can find a list of all the post I made in [this file](miguelgfierro_posts.txt).
+You can find a list of most the post I made in [this file](miguelgfierro_posts.txt).

-## Notebook projects
+## Featured projects

 * [Introduction to Convolutional Neural Networks](A_Gentle_Introduction_to_CNN/Intro_CNN.ipynb): In this project we explain what is a convolution and how to compute a CNN using MXNet deep learning library with the MNIST character recognition dataset.
 Here the [blog entry](https://miguelgfierro.com/blog/2016/a-gentle-introduction-to-convolutional-neural-networks/?utm_source=github&utm_medium=repo-entry&utm_campaign=cnn-intro).